Travinkel/belsign-photo-doc/docs/architecture/SESSION_MANAGEMENT_DESIGN.md

 ### SessionContext

-The `SessionContext` interface defines the methods for managing the session state and providing session-related operations:
+The `SessionContext` interface defines the methods for managing the session state and providing session-related operations.
+Navigation responsibilities are handled separately in the presentation layer:

 ```java
 public interface SessionContext {